rapidsai/deployment/source/cloud/nvidia/brev.md

 # NVIDIA Brev

-The [NVIDIA Brev](https://brev.dev/) platform provides you a one stop menu of available GPU instances across many cloud providers, including [Amazon Web Services](https://aws.amazon.com/) and [Google Cloud](https://cloud.google.com), with CUDA, Python, Jupyter Lab, all set up.
+The [NVIDIA Brev](https://brev.nvidia.com/) platform provides you a one stop menu of available GPU instances across many cloud providers, including [Amazon Web Services](https://aws.amazon.com/) and [Google Cloud](https://cloud.google.com), with CUDA, Python, Jupyter Lab, all set up.

 ## Brev Instance Setup
-There are two ways that you can get up and running with RAPIDS in a few steps, thanks to the Brev RAPIDS quickstart:
+THere are two options to get you up and running with RAPIDS in a few steps, thanks to the Brev RAPIDS quickstart:
 1. Brev GPU Instances - quickly get the GPU, across most clouds, to get your work done.
 2. Brev Launchables - quickly create one-click starting, reusable instances that you customized to your MLOps needs.

-### 1. Setting up your Brev GPU Instance
+### Option 1.
+Setting up your Brev GPU Instance

-1. Navigate to the [Brev console](https://console.brev.dev/) and click on "Create your first instance".
+1. Navigate to the [Brev console](https://brev.nvidia.com/org) and click on "Create your first instance".

 ![Screenshot of the "Create your first instance" UI](/_static/images/platforms/brev/brev1.png)